43d168f3e/Eternal-DEFLATION-Inflation/README.md

 Addendum:
 I coupled Einstein gravity to the wave function of the Universe (Universes of mass +/- M).

-Note that the Euler-Lagrange equations for the wave function of the Universe have (at least) 2 partner solutions, with masses +M and -M; (compare with  electron/positron solutions of the Dirac equation).
+The Euler-Lagrange equations for the wave function of the Universe may have (at least) 2 partner solutions, with masses +M and -M; (compare with  electron/positron solutions of the Dirac equation); if someone can solve these eqs then we will know.

 -accordingly, I added a scratch work solution, "WaveFunctionUniverse-4+4-Einstein-Lovelock-Nash.nb", for  4 space dimensions and 4 time dims  [ordinary time coordinate = x4];